DevExpress/Logify.Alert.Clients/js/Logify.Alert.JS/README.md

 #### collectCookies

 Specifies whether or not the Logify Alert client will collect cookies.
-Default value is **true**.
+The default value is **true**.

 ```javascript
 client.collectCookies = false;